-This page provides information about the UK National Poisons Information Service (NPIS)
+The National Poisons Information Service (NPIS)

-NPIS do not receive calls from the general public.
-In case of a medical emergency following exposure to a chemical, the public should contact the NHS.
+The NPIS do not take calls from the general public.
+In case of a medical emergency following exposure to a chemical, you should contact the NHS.

 More information about the NPIS can be found on their website.

 The advice provided to healthcare professionals by the NPIS is based on information that they receive from product suppliers and authorisation holders.
 Although it is not currently mandatory to provide information to NPIS, we would recommend that suppliers and authorisation holders of biocidal products do so as a matter of good practice.
 This will allow the NPIS to provide the relevant information to healthcare professionals, so they can deal with any incidents involving biocidal products more effectively.

 We recommend that product Safety Data Sheets (SDSs), and any updates, are submitted to the NPIS by email at [email protected].
 Confirmation of receipt will be provided by a named Specialist in Poisons Information in every case.